Last Chance to See

 Main threats: critical habitat loss, hunting and persecution (there is a widespread belief that aye-ayes bring bad luck).

 Latest news: What is left of Madagascar’s rich and diverse forests is disappearing frighteningly fast, being chopped and burned down to provide more elbow room for agriculture.
-In the two-decade gap between expeditions, the country’s human population doubled from roughly ten million to more than 20 million (in 2022, it's just under 28 million) – and that means yet more pressure on the country’s natural resources.
+In the two-decade gap between expeditions, the country’s human population doubled from roughly ten million to more than 20 million (in 2024, it's just over 30 million) – and that means yet more pressure on the country’s natural resources.

 Amazonian manatee